No. They are included because the story of an actual event is being told and when you report an event, you include the details.

 Abram recognizes the hand of God in His victory when he offers the first tithe, through Melchizedek, to honor God.

-Melchizedek is one of my favorite people in the Bible even though know almost nothing about him.
+Melchizedek is one of my favorite people in the Bible even though we know almost nothing about him.
 Not where he came from, whose family he descended from, or who were the people he served as priest.
 It’s a great lesson in how “God is doing 10,000 things in your life at any moment, and we are only aware of about 3 of them,” to quote John Piper.

 Melchizedek's appearance tells us that Abram was not the only human worshipping God at this time.
-There was apparently a group, even in the midst of the sinfulness of Sodom and Gomorrah, who were still worshipping the Most High God.
+There was apparently a group, even in the vicinity of the sinfulness of Sodom and Gomorrah, who were still worshipping the Most High God.

 Abram also demonstrates an important precept when he refuses the king of Sodom’s offer to keep the plunder from his victory.
 We often make the mistake of aligning ourselves with sin for the sake of material gain, but Abram wanted nothing to do with Sodom.
 His purpose was to rescue his nephew, not to forge a relationship with those in rebellion against God.
 He also notes the power that partnering with sin exerts.
 “I will accept nothing belonging to you, not even a thread or the strap of a sandal, so that you will never be able to say, ‘I made Abram rich.’”

 Paul advised the church at Corinth, “Don’t become partners with those who do not believe.
 For what partnership is there between righteousness and lawlessness?
 Or what fellowship does light have with darkness?”
 (2 Corinthians 6:14) We often apply this verse to marriage, which is reasonable, but it is not only about marrying an unbeliever.
 It also applies to entering into business partnerships or employment relationships with those who have a different foundational worldview.
 When we are financially dependent on those who reject God, we risk our mind and spirit being corrupted by materialism.